paultrino/image-packer-plus--provisioner/README.md

 While initially designed for the Digital Research Alliance of Canada (DRAC), this project is easily adaptable to other environments.
 I hope this proves useful for others!
 Please feel free to reach out if you encounter any issues.

+### Intended Audience
+This is for students who have limited time, know basic bash scripting, and would like to create uniform containers for HPC or Cloud Environments.

 ## Tools for creating/deploying to HPC and Cloud Computing Environments !

 This project exists to make it easier to...